Did you know that rejection actually hurts, as in physical pain?

 - Creates bonding opportunities, and

-- Gives you the opportunity to develop and learn.
+- Allows you to develop and learn.

 So, let’s see how these benefits play out in a professional environment.